elo-enterprises/k8s-tools/README.md

 ### Embedding Tools With Makefiles

-You'll probably want to read over the [Makefile.compose.mk](#makefilecomposemk) section to understand what's going on here.
+You'll probably want to read over the [compose.mk](#makefilecomposemk) section to understand what's going on here.
 In case you've already seen it though, here's the quick start with the copy/paste stuff for using the `compose.import` macro with your projects.